apache/inlong-website/community/how-to-release.md

 Source Release is the key point which Apache values, also, is necessary for a release;
 Binary Release is optional.
 InLong can choose whether to release the binary package to the Apache repository or to the Maven central repository.

+Note that for binary distribution packages, it is necessary to check that the new version does not contain third-party dependencies of class x, including direct reference and indirect reference parts.

 For more guideline, you can refer the following links:

 [Apache Release Guide](https://incubator.apache.org/guides/releasemanagement.html)